 “Mad Men” and other dramatized versions of communications professionals would lead you to believe that the best way to create a strategic communication plan is to blindly follow an intuitive, creative hunch.
 That’s not how it really works, especially in the digital age with so much data at our fingertips.
 You should always support your plans and ideas with numbers.

 Take a look at data from your nonprofit’s past communication efforts.
 What was successful?
 What was a total flop?
 Use what you learn to influence future plans.
 If your communications data is a jumbled mess of metrics, learn how to clean it with this guide to nonprofit data hygiene.

 You can also use data to better understand your target audiences.

 For best results, communication tactics should be tailored to who you want to reach, as stakeholders are not a homogenous group.

 For instance, millennial and Gen X donors are most inspired to give to nonprofits by social media, whereas baby boomers are most motivated by email.
 To reach your millennial and Gen X audiences, create social media campaigns.
 On the flip side, create email campaigns for your boomer donors.

 With a good nonprofit communication plan, you’ll have multiple target audiences.
 Your nonprofit is relevant to a lot of different people, so get in touch with them all!

-Defining target audiences become a lot easier with the help of a robust donor database.
+Defining target audiences becomes a lot easier with the help of a robust donor database.
 You can keep track of demographics, contact information, employer data, income, and location all in one place.
 You can also look at past donation data to figure out who your biggest supporters are.
 If you need help adding to or verifying existing information, consider using a data append service.